esluyter/ESTimeline/README.md

     - (there is no way to fast forward a Synth, that I know of....)
   - Pattern and Routine clips can be seeded so random number generation is deterministic
   - Most fields can take a Function, so params can be generated on the fly
-- Timeline Clip -- embed one timeline in another!
+- **Timeline Clip** -- embed one timeline in another!
   - Each timeline clip can optionally use its own TempoClock, and optionally use its own Environment
   - Each timeline (and timeline clip) has an init / free hook for e.g. allocating and freeing resources
-- Tracks can contain all clip types, and can be muted/soloed
-- Gray playhead is "scheduling playhead" and black playhead is "sounding playhead" -- to take into account server latency.
-Routines can be played with additional latency so non-sounding events line up with the sounding playhead.
-- DAW-like GUI for editing and playback (see below for mouse and key commands lists)
-  - Snap to grid optional
-- Undo and redo at each timeline level
+- **Undo and redo** at each timeline level
-- Easy to export timeline to IDE as plain text and load it back again
+- **Save and recall** Easy to export timeline to IDE as plain text, save as .scd, and load it back again

 ## Hypothetical features
 - Time features